Tonomy-Foundation/antelope-did-spec/README.md

 If the account permission contains a threshold greater than one and all weights are 1, then the verification condition MAY use the "conditionThreshold" property instead of "conditionWeightedThreshold".

 If the account permission contains a threshold of 1 with more than one key/delegation, then the verification condition MAY use "conditionOr" property instead of "conditionThreshold".
 An example is seen in [5.1.1 Simple account](#511-simple-account).

+If the account permission contains a threshold of 1 with only one keys, then the verification condition MAY use a key type instead of using the ConditionalProof2022 type.
+If this is done, it MUST use the "EcdsaSecp256k1VerificationKey2019" or "JsonWebKey2020" verification method type as described below in [#4.4.2 Keys](#442-keys).

 If the account permission contains a threshold of 1 with only one delegation and no keys, then the verification condition MAY use "conditionDelegated" property instead of "conditionDelegated".